masher92/UKCP18/CatchmentAnalysis/RunModelWithSyntheticRainfall/ReadMe.md

 <a name="python"></a>
 ### 4. Plot results in Python

-Python is then used to plot the number of flooded cells (>0.1m) which result from running the Lin Dyke model with the four different methods for producing a 6hr duration rainfall event (Figure 1)
+The number of flooded cells (>0.1m) which result from running the Lin Dyke model with the four different methods for producing a 6hr duration rainfall event are plotted (Figure 1)

 <p align="center">
 <img src="Figs/6hr_TotalNumFloodedCells.png" width="350"  />
 <p align="center"> Figure 1.
 The total number of cells with a flood depth >0.1m for each method <p align="center">

+ The depths are split into categories and the number of flooded cells in each depth category are also plotted

 <p align="center">
 <img src="Figs/6hr_NumOfCellsFlooded.png"  width="300"  />